 Shirahone Onsen Public Notemburo•

-This public hot spring is accessed by a long staircase that leads from the road down towards the river on the valley floor.
-Its gender segregated outdoor baths lie right along the riverside, where you can relax to the sounds of rushing water and nature as you unwind in the outdoors.
+Reopened in April 2019 after year-long repair works, this public hot spring bath is accessed by a long staircase that leads from the road down towards the river on the valley floor.
+Its gender segregated-outdoor baths lie right along the riverside, where you can relax to the sounds of rushing water and nature as you unwind in the outdoors.

 best of the best